- About PS&F

 At our urging, our client hired a Certified Professional Ergonomist (CPE) to identify the correct procedure for lifting boxes, and provided training to their employees to correct their lifting techniques.
 Gloves were also provided to overcome the finger cuts.
 Changes to the standard operating procedures were implemented as part of the review to reduce potential risk from other injuries.

-Within five years the our client’s workers’ compensation experience factor dropped from 1.54 to 0.75 resulting in substantial saving in workers’ compensation costs and boosting productivity at the same time.
+Within five years, our client’s workers’ compensation experience factor dropped from 1.54 to 0.75 resulting in substantial saving in workers’ compensation costs and boosting productivity at the same time.